The best cheap eats in Central & Western

 Bake’s baked cheese tart comes all the way from Hokkaido, Japan, to tantalise our tastebuds.
 The crusty dark brown dough is filled with a creamy cheese mousse that is soft and silky in texture.
 And the egg, wheat and milk flavours are complimented by a tinge of saltiness.
 Irresistible.

 Hokkaido milk is famous for its rich, creamy, almost vanilla-ish taste.
 Symbolised by its 3.6 percent fat content, any dairy product made with this stuff is good for you.
 Taste the original and unadulterated milky flavour at Milk Top or get it in a plethora of varieties such as matcha, strawberry and cookies and cream.

-This concept store opened with such a buzz, it needs no introduction.
+Just one of Lee Tung Avenue’s Japanese imports, this place should need no introduction.
 There’s just something so wrong, it's right when it comes to combining fresh crisps and soft serve, smothered with chocolate sauce.
 Calbee has created a ‘typhoon shelter spicy wavy’ flavour just for Hong Kong.
 Flavoured with just the right amount of kick, this is one guilty pleasure not to miss.